Challenges of enterprise architecture

 Lack of standards

 EA requires standardized processes and procedures across the organization.
-Still, many organizations need to improve this EA requires standardized processes and procedures, but many need these standards.
+Still, many organizations need to improve this EA, which requires standardized processes and procedures, but many also need these standards.
 Developing and implementing standards can be lengthy and challenging, particularly in organizations with a history of decentralized decision-making.
 To address this challenge, organizations must establish a clear and consistent set of standards and guidelines aligned with their overall business objectives.

 Lack of Clarity and Consistency